Apache-Ent/full-stack-fastapi-template-apache/product-requirement.md

 ### 4.3 Patient Catalog & Session Management
 - **Patient Creation:**
-  - Ability for logged in Super Users and Admin Users to create AI-powered patient profiles with their medical backgrounds.
+  - Ability for logged in Super Users to create and view AI-powered patient profiles with their medical backgrounds on the Patients tab.
 - **Patient Listing:**
   - Ability for all logged in users to view/display all AI-powered patient profiles with their respective medical backgrounds.
   - Search and filter capabilities.